vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 `vṛddhi`-strengthening.

 a\.
-In RV. are found half-a-dozen patronymics in `i`: for example, `ā́gniveçi, pāúrukutsi, prā́tardani, sā́ṁvaraṇi`; AV. has but one, `prā́hrādi`; in the Brāhmaṇas they are more common: thus, in AB., `sāuyavasi, jānaṁtapi, āruṇi, jānaki`, etc. A single word of other value — `sā́rathi` *charioteer* (`sarátham`) — is found from RV. down.
+In RV. are found half-a-dozen patronymics in `i`: for example, `ā́gniveśi, pāúrukutsi, prā́tardani, sā́ṁvaraṇi`; AV. has but one, `prā́hrādi`; in the Brāhmaṇas they are more common: thus, in AB., `sāuyavasi, jānaṁtapi, āruṇi, jānaki`, etc. A single word of other value — `sā́rathi` *charioteer* (`sarátham`) — is found from RV. down.